ddouglasz/marley-spoon-frontend/README.md

 - Write more tests.

-- Add a loading component.

 - Improve on adding types to my methods and jsx.
 Leaving types on `any` or `//@ts-ignore` is not good practice.

 - Work more on responsiveness.

-- Improve the UI features and invest more time in the css styling.

-- Better error handling - showing the user a clearer and more descriptive error message.

 - Add CI/CD functionality.